ualberta-smr/RefMerge/README.md

 Lastly, the refactorings are replayed in the project directory.
 When it finishes, you can look in the project directory to see the results.

+Alternatively, this can be run from the command line by creating a separate Java program that calls RefMerge and passes the left and right commit hashes in.

 ## Adding new refactoring types

 Adding a new refactoring type can be broken down into the following steps.